Eupithecia swettii

 Eupithecia swettii is a moth in the family Geometridae first described by John Arthur Grossbeck in 1907.
 It is found in eastern North America, from Quebec and Massachusetts to North Carolina in the south-east and through Missouri and Kansas to Mississippi.
 It is also found in eastern Texas.

 The length of the forewings is 8.5–10.5 mm.
-The forewings are light fawn brown shading to grayish brown.
-The hindwings are slightly paler than the forewings.
 Adults are on wing from January to April in the south and to May and even July in the north.